 - More than 30% of MPD employees are military veterans and many still serve in a reserve capacity.

 Sergeant Tony Spano - United States Marine Corps, E4

 “I spent four years as a Marine Infantryman.
 After I got out of the military I worked several years in corporate America.
 I found that I missed the comradery and structure of the Marine Corps.
-Law Enforcement in general and the McKinney Police Department in particular gave me the same sense of pride and feeling of belonging I was looking for.
-This is a great Department to work for.”
+Law Enforcement in general and the McKinney Police Department, in particular, gave me the same sense of pride and feeling of belonging I was looking for.
+This is a great Department to work for."

 “I joined the United States Army at 21 years old and served four years with two deployments, later joining the Coast Guard Reserves in 2007.
 The McKinney Police Department made it easy to continue my career in the Reserves by providing a flexible schedule.
 The tactics and skills learned in both the military and police work are interchangeable and have proven beneficial in both careers.
 Although there are great challenges in law enforcement, it is a rewarding career and worth the effort.
 I wouldn't change what I do for anything.”

-Sergeant Dave Shanley - Army, E5 Sergeant
+Lieutenant Dave Shanley - Army, E5 Sergeant

 “I always had an interest in becoming a police officer, so when I was 20 years old I enlisted in the United States Army and served six years as a Military Police Officer.
 The time I spent in the Army prepared me for the unique law enforcement culture and taught me to handle the various personalities I encounter on a daily basis.”

 School Resource Officer Curtis Logan - Air Force Staff Sergeant